TheDanger01/TheDanger01/README.md

 <!--
 **TheDanger01/TheDanger01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🧠 I am a Civil Engineering Thesis Student in Computer Science.
+- 🧠 I am a Civil Engineering in Computer Science.
 - 🌱 I like learning new things and continuing to learn.
 - 💻 I like development, whether it's web, mobile, or desktop, but I'm also interested in networks and telecommunications.
 - 📫 How to reach me: wilsonmorenob.2015@gmail.com